GTF: the GPL'ed TLA FAQ

 not.
 This is an arbitrary choice, and by the terms of the GPL, anyone who is

-dissatisfied with this choice is free to fork off a divergent version of the
+dissatisfied with this choice is free to fork off their own version.

 - The list is in ASCII.
-Diacritical marks are transcribed in the standard
+Any diacritical marks we transacribe in standard

-ways where possible, and omitted otherwise.
-Thus "café" becomes "cafe"
+ways where possible, or we drop them.
+Thus "café" becomes "cafe" and

-and "Müsli" becomes "Muesli"...
-I have no idea how the Spanish 'ñ'
+"Müsli" becomes "Muesli"...
+I have no idea how to transcribe the Spanish

-should be transcribed, but luckily the Spanish language does not seem to have
+'ñ', but luckily the Spanish language does not seem to have contributed

-- Before you ask: "KGB" is considered an abbreviation of a transcription to
+- Before you ask: We consider "KGB" an abbreviation of a

-ASCII, rather than a transcription of an abbreviation, and so it is just barely
+transcription to ASCII, not a transcription of an abbreviation,

 - If there is an official definition, accidental variations on the definition